Teaching Assistant Handbook

 "Please rate the teaching assistants for this course on the basis of their overall effectiveness, particularly in terms of their knowledge of the subject matter, helpfulness and ability to give clear explanations.
 In making your recommendation, keep in mind that the TA's have been instructed not to solve the problems you encounter in lab, but rather to help you learn to solve them yourself."

 Students are asked to rate each TA in the course on a scale of 1 to 10, where 1 is indicated as an "exceptionally negative evaluation" and 10 is an "exceptionally positive evaluation."
 Students are asked to add any comments that they feel would be helpful in evaluating the teaching assistants.

 The instructor in charge will evaluate your performance.
 Faculty evaluation of TA performance is generally expressed verbally with the Teaching Assistant and also by completing the "Instructor's Evaluation of Teaching Assistants" form.
 You are encouraged to discuss your performance with the instructor in charge.

 Availability of Evaluations

-After the grades have been filed for the course for which you have served as the TA, you may review the evaluations by contacting Jennifer Flood, in ECE Main Office.
+After the grades have been filed for the course for which you have served as the TA, you may review the evaluations by contacting the undergraduate student affairs officer, in ECE Main Office.